Creative Writing fellowships + awards

 for outstanding incoming African-American, Latino/a, Asian-American and Native-American students, named in honor of Marcellus Neal, the first African-American graduate of Indiana University (B.A., Mathematics, 1895), and Frances Marshall, Indiana University’s first female African-American graduate (B.A., English, 1919).

-- Omar S. Castaneda Fellowship in Fiction
+- Omar S. Castañeda Fellowship in Fiction

 fellowship awarded to an outstanding incoming student in fiction, established in honor of Omar S. Castañeda, who was a member of the M.F.A. in Creative Writing Program's first graduating class (1983) and whose seven novels, short story collections, books for children, and edited anthologies received several national honors including the 1993 Charles H. and N. Mildred Nilon Award for Excellence in Minority Fiction and the Boston Globe Literary Press Award.
 Omar S. Castañeda died in 1997.
-The Omar S. Castañeda Fellowship in Fiction is a two-year fellowship.

 - Ross Lockridge, Jr. Award/Creative Writing Fund